 Fumbling around a bit, he finally managed to wrap some ice in a towel and then to wrap that around the injury.

 After checking to see if any of his groceries needed a refrigerator, and tossing a bag that was dripping egg everywhere, he made his way to the couch, before lying down and resting his wrist on his stomach.

 He hoped he was right and he wouldn't have to go to the hospital again, he hated that place.

 She was still confused about the sudden shift in the dog's interaction with her.
-Sure, animals were usually a bit wary in her presence if they could sense the Kyuubi's chakra, but she'd gained enough control over both her own and the Kyuubi chakra years before, and only on missions with Inuzuka where her control had slipped had it ever been a problem.
+Sure, animals were usually a bit wary in her presence if they could sense the Kyuubi's chakra, but she'd gained enough control over both her own and the Kyuubi chakra years before, and only been a problem on missions with Inuzuka where her control had slipped.

 Her fears were put more at rest when Uuhei ended up lying his head down on her lap to sleep that afternoon, and Pakkun had lazily conversed with her when she'd asked how Bull and Shiba were.

 She figured that she must have just made a sudden movement in her sleep and spooked them, and Kakashi had assured her that the two would be just fine after they had a chance to calm down.
 He would just need to keep them in his room for a while.

 She had thought that maybe she should leave as soon as Minato returned, just in case they were actually afraid of her specifically, but Minato didn't seem to know what to say around Kakashi and things were extremely awkward.